bacula-web/bacula-web/docs/source/01_about/about.rst

 I would like to say **thank you very much** to all people involved in Bacula-Web translations.
 You're all doing a fantastic job !!!

-.. important:: If you would like to contribute to a new language or maintaining one, have a look on the :ref:`contribute/translations` of the documentation.
+.. important:: If you want to contribute in maintaining translations for a language or add a new one, have a look at the :ref:`contribute/translations` chapter

 ************
 About Bacula